Now it’s official; Google has decided to stop supporting property sets within the Search Console dashboard.

 In an email to webmasters, Google announced that they no longer need to create separate property sets for the different versions of a website URL.

 Earlier, Google had recommended verifying the different versions of a website URL such as HTTP, HTTPS, mobile, www and non-www versions as separate entities in the Search Console.
-Webmasters used “property set” option to group all these versions into a single set.
+Webmasters used the property set option to group all these versions into a single set.

-According to Google, webmasters were finding it hard to assimilate data from the different property sets; this made it hard to get a clear picture of how the website is performing.
+According to Google, webmasters were finding it hard to assimilate data from the different sets of properties; this made it hard to get a clear picture of how the website is performing.

 Replacement for Property Sets

 With property sets dead, Google says, it can now show all Search Console data of a website irrespective of the protocols, sub-domains, and paths under its new Domain Properties.